GreptimeTeam/docs/docs/reference/sql/limit.md

+---
+description: Describes the LIMIT clause in SQL for restricting the number of rows returned by a query, including syntax and examples.
+---

 # LIMIT

 `LIMIT` clause is used to limit the number of rows returned by a query.
 This clause is particularly